Dockedchutoy/2D-Dungeon/README.md

 # 2D-Dungeon
-A collection of source codes and releases for 2D Dungeon, a private game i made a long time ago
+This is a small archive of the various versions of Text/2D Dungeon, a game i made a long time ago.

+If i continue on this, i will probably make a different repository for it.